Open Studio

 Open Studio is implementing new programming initiatives and increasing access to our organization and its resources.
 We are working to re-orient our programming towards diverse voices and socially conscious practices through residencies, subsidized education opportunities, and more.
 We are undergoing a thorough examination of our institutional structure at Membership, Staff and Board levels, including mandates for diversity in hiring and Board recruitment.
 Open Studio is undertaking these shifts thanks to the artists who have come forward to critique and advise us.
 We are grateful to our External Advisory Panel and to our artist members for their guidance.

 Diversity is crucial for our organization to thrive.
 We have begun the necessary work of creating and implementing a viable, action-based framework as outlined below, but we have only started.
 These goals will require sustained work and resources over time.
 Open Studio is committed to this work.
 We will continue to update the framework on this page as we move forward.
-We welcome your input and feedback.
-If you have any questions, please contact us by email.

 • Articulate a curatorial vision and exhibition mandate that orients programming decisions towards equity, diversity, and inclusion and develop a jurying rubric that reflects this vision and mandate.